Nerdmaster/text-generator/CONTRIBUTING.md

   * `git remote add origin git@github.com:YOURNAME/text.git`
   * `git checkout develop`
   * `git pull origin develop`
-  * Don't blame me, this is due to the insanity of what could have been a good language.
+  * Don't blame me, this is due to the insanity of what is otherwise a decent language.
 Go discourages local importing of packages, opting instead for URLs (namespaces, but they're URLs if you want `go get` to work).
 * **OR** if you have GNU Make or similar, you can do this a bit more easily: